zhahui/kasisto-server-api/guided-conversation-api/flow-overview.md

 ## Conversation Triggers
 For Guided Conversations, the triggers are defined in KAI.
 For each conversation, KAI is trained to understand different types of Sentences.
 The Sentence can be a simple trigger or it can contain additional *slots*.
-- "*I want to renew my card*" is a simple trigger to a conversation to activate a card.
+- "*I want to renew my card*" is a simple trigger to a conversation to renew a card.
 - "*I need to renew my card* **ending with 1234**" is the same trigger with an additional contextual slot, the requested *card last 4 digits*
 - "*renew my card expiring* **today**" is another trigger with the requested *expiration date*